ctboughter/AIMS/docs/source/AIMS_basics.rst

     - Hydrophobicity coeff
   * - 60
     - Hotspot 46 [HS46]
-    - Principal Property Value z3 Wold et. al. 1987
+    - Principal Property Value z3 (Wold et. al. 1987)

 The so-called Kidera factors are from the published work:

-Kidera et al. Statistical analysis of the physical properties of the 20 naturally occurring amino acids Journal of Protein Chemistry (1985)
+Kidera et al. Statistical analysis of the physical properties of the 20 naturally occurring amino acids.
+Journal of Protein Chemistry (1985)

 While the hotspot variables mentioned above are from:

-Liu et al. Hot spot prediction in protein-protein interactions by an ensemble system BMC Systems Biology (2018)
+Liu et al. Hot spot prediction in protein-protein interactions by an ensemble system.
+BMC Systems Biology (2018)